a long read

 “When the purpose of your life is unknown, the abuse of it is inevitable”

-What then is this experience?
-Simply put, it is the fluid, seamless transition between a thought and its fulfilling action.
-The smaller the bridge needed to be crossed, the more satisfying the met desire feels.
+As you can see the easier it is to manifest a thought, the more satisfying the entire process feels.
 At its core that is all good design is, a frictionless medium connecting you to what you want.
 Whether the need is checking an email, getting directions or queuing your favorite song, the process must be intuitive and in tune with how our minds work to ensure an optimal user experience.
 As a side note for you to explore, do you foresee any issues with this level of integration between humans and technology?

 ~ A Source of Inspiration: Ben